Anglo-Saxon model: Disagreements over meaning

-History of Anglo-Saxon model
+History of the Anglo-Saxon model

 The Anglo-Saxon model came out in the 1970s from the Chicago School of Economics.
-The return to economic liberalism in the Anglo-Saxon countries is explained by the failure of Keynesian economic management to control the stagflation in the 1970s and early 1980s The Anglo-Saxon model was made from the ideas of Friedman and the Chicago School economists and the conventional wisdom of pre-Keynesian, liberal economic ideas which stated that success in fighting inflation is dependent on managing the money supply whilst efficiency in the utilization of resources and that unrestricted markets are the most efficient for this goal of combating inflation.
+The return to economic liberalism in the Anglo-Saxon countries is explained by the failure of Keynesian economic management to control the stagflation in the 1970s and early 1980s.
+The Anglo-Saxon model was made from the ideas of Friedman and the Chicago School economists and the conventional wisdom of pre-Keynesian, liberal economic ideas which stated that fighting inflation depends on managing the money supply whilst increasing efficiency in the use of resources and that unrestricted markets are the best way to achieve this.

 By the end of the 1970s the British post-war economic model was in trouble.
 After Labour failed to solve the problems it was left to Margaret Thatcher's Conservatives to reverse Britain's economic decline.
-During Thatcher's second term in office the nature of the British economy and its society started to change.
+During Thatcher's second term the British economy and its society started to change.
 Marketization, privatization and the deliberate diminishing of the remnants of the post-war social-democratic model were all affected by the American ideas.

-The Thatcher era revived British social and economic thinking, it did not wholesale import of American ideas and practices.
-Therefore, the British shift to the right did not cause the any real convergence toward American socio-economic norms.
-However, with time British approach, that European economies should be inspired by the success of the United States, built an ideological proximity with the United States.
-After a process of transferring policy from the United States it became apparent that a distinctive Anglo-Saxon economic model was forming.
+The Thatcher era revived British social and economic thinking.
+It did not entail wholesale import of American ideas and practices, so the British shift to the right did not cause the any real convergence toward American socio-economic norms.
+However, with time the British approach, that European economies should be inspired by the success of the United States, built an ideological proximity with the United States.
+After a process of transferring policy from the United States, it became apparent that a distinctive Anglo-Saxon economic model was forming.

 Types of Anglo-Saxon economic models

 According to some researchers, not all liberal economics models are created equally.
 There are different sub-types and variations among countries that practice Anglo-Saxon model.
 One of these variations is neo-classical economic liberalism exhibited in American and British economies.
 The underlying assumption of this variation is that the inherent selfishness of individuals is transferred by the self-regulating market into general economic well-being, known as the invisible hand.
-In neo-classical economic liberalism, competitive market should function as equilibrating mechanisms, which deliver both economic welfare and distributive justice.
+In neo-classical economic liberalism, competitive markets should function as equilibrating mechanisms, which deliver both economic welfare and distributive justice.
 One of the main aims of the economic liberalism in the United States and United Kingdom, which was significantly influenced by Friedrich Hayek's ideas, is that government should regulate economic activity; but the state should not get involved as economic actor.